N841 highway

 National Route 841 (N841) is a 5 km, two-to-four lane national secondary route that forms part of the Philippine highway network, connecting the cities of Lapu-Lapu and Mandaue.
 It is carried by the Marcelo Fernan Bridge, constructed in 1996 and opened in 1999.

 History

-The route was assigned N841 during the addition of National Routes in late 2016.
+The route was assigned the number N841 during the addition of National Routes in late 2016.

+An underpass and road widening project for the route's road has been undertaken to ease the traffic congestion caused by the many vehicles traveling to and from Mactan–Cebu International Airport, but it has instead caused massive amounts of inconvenience as the project remains unfinished.
+Cebu Provincial Board member Glenn Soco has requested the Regional Development Council (RDC) to cancel the ongoing project in favor of a rotunda (roundabout).

 Route description

 The route starts as United Nations Avenue in Mandaue.
-After reaching the Marcelo Fernan Bridge, the route continues along a viaduct, with the route ending at the Mactan Circumferential Road (N845) in Lapu-Lapu City.
+It crosses a major junction with D.M.
+Cortes Avenue (formerly Plaridel Street) (N840) After crossing the Marcelo Fernan Bridge over the Mactan Channel, the route continues along two exit viaducts, with both viaducts terminating as they both merge with the Manuel Luis Quezon National Highway/Mactan Circumferential Road (N845) in Lapu-Lapu City.